MartaCamacho/ILOVEHACK2.0/readme.md

   - Renders the event list + saved/favourite events
 - GET /events/:id
   - renders the event detail page
-  - includes the number (no names) of attendees -> maybe backlog
+  - includes the number (no names) of attendees
-  - attend button if user not attending yet -> maybe backlog
+  - attend button if user not attending yet
 - POST /events/:id/attend
   - redirects to / if user is anonymous
   - body: (empty - the user is already stored in the session)